 - 6. Junior members must book meals through the college intranet at http://epos.merton.ox.ac.uk. - 7.
 New Junior members will have their meal accounts credited with £20 which will be added to their first battels bill.
 After that advance payments, minimum £20, may be made online through the meal booking system, or by cheque, cash, or most debit and credit cards at the Finance Bursary.
 Any unused credits will be refunded on battels at the end of the course of studies. - 8.
-Booking for meals must be completed by 10.30 a.m. for the following day and 10.30 am on Friday for Saturday, Sunday and Monday.
+Booking for meals must be completed by 10.00 a.m. for the following day and 10.00 am on Friday for Saturday, Sunday and Monday.
 There are restrictions on the numbers that may book in for supper and Formal Hall. - 9.
 During the Long Vacation there is joint dining with the SCR, details of which are announced in advance.
-During this period, junior members dine with members of the

-SCR in either the Savile Room or the Senior Common Room.
+During this period, junior members dine with members of the SCR in either the Savile Room or the Senior Common Room.
 Junior members are not permitted to bring guests to meals during the period which joint dining arrangements are in place for reasons of space.

 - 10. Bookings for guest meals may be made via the College website.
 Up to three guests may be invited for any meal. - 11.
-Formal Hall seats can be reserved (reservation for a minimum of three attendees) by contacting the Head Steward in advance on malgorzata.skalik@merton.ox.ac.uk - 12.
+Formal Hall seats can be reserved (reservation for a minimum of three attendees) by contacting the Head Steward in advance on malgorzata.skalik@merton.ox.ac.uk. - 12.
 Special Guest Nights are normally held in Hall on Fridays of 2nd, 4th and 6th Weeks. - 13.
 Copies of the menu (subject to last minute changes due to unavoidable circumstances) are published on a weekly basis on the intranet and online booking system. - 14.
-Junior members can keep up to date with the Merton Kitchen by following its Facebook page, www.facebook.com/MertonCollegeKitchenOxford. - 15.
 The kitchen is very happy to make every effort to exclude the fourteen notifiable allergens from dishes when requested to do so.
 All the staff have received training & are well aware of the allergens & where they typically occur.
-However all meals in College are prepared in the same kitchen & we make extensive use of multiple ingredients every day.
+However, all meals in College are prepared in the same kitchen & we make extensive use of multiple ingredients every day.
 Therefore, although we take great care we cannot guarantee that our food won't contain traces of allergens.